 Links to offensive material such as racist or anti-Semitic websites, images, or videos will be deleted.
 The moderators will judge intent from the content of the comment and the nature of the link.

 The web is a big, open place.
-If you feel that your comment has been unjustly deleted from Greater Good in Action, we suggest you post in an environment with looser standards or start your own blog or website.
+If you feel that your comment has been unjustly deleted from Greater Good, we suggest you post in an environment with looser standards or start your own blog or website.